We help you raise money, engage your communities, and comply with SEC regulations.

-Once your application is approved, you can upload a logo, banner, pitch deck and video (if you have one) and we can have your Initial Offer Page up and running in “Test the Waters” (TTW) within 72 hours…FOR FREE!
-See HERE for more details about Test The Waters.
+Once your application is approved, you can upload a logo, banner, pitch deck, and video (if you have one).
+We can have your initial offer page up and running in “Test the Waters” (TTW) within 72 hours…AT NO CHARGE!
+See HERE for more details about Test the Waters.

 One of the most important parts of a successful offer is the marketing campaign.
-You have to get the word out SOON, OFTEN and within the SEC Limits on Advertising and Promoters.
-FINRA takes these rules seriously and so should you!
+You have to get the word out OFTEN and within SEC Limits on Advertising and Promoters.
+FINRA takes these rules seriously, and so should you!
 Here’s how EquityVest can help you with marketing:

-· First off, make NO public mention of your Offer or even your intention to rn an Offer on your website, through email or social media UNTIL you have either set up a “Test the Waters” or filed your Form C with the EquityVest platform.
+· First, make NO public mention of your offer or even your intention to run an offer on your website, through email, or social media UNTIL you have either set up a “Test the Waters” campaign or filed your Form C with the EquityVest platform.

-· Once you set up either a “Test the Waters” or filed your Form C you can begin to promote your Offer under these Basic Guidelines for Marketing.
+· Once you set up either a “Test the Waters” campaign or filed your Form C, you can begin to promote your offer under these Basic Guidelines for Marketing.

 · We will promote your offer to our current investors and through our own ongoing marketing efforts for EquityVest.

 - Legal Services through EquityVest – We have a partnership with a third-party legal service that provides a do-it-yourself, step-by-step process for gathering the documents and disclosures necessary for the Form C. Your agreement with EquityVest allows you, at no cost, to use their basic, do-it-yourself services to complete your Form C. If you already have legal help, your attorney can use the portal at no cost to help streamline the process.
 However, if you want a little more help, they offer two upgrades that are very reasonably priced.
 Their “White Glove Service” will provide you with a paralegal to walk you through the process of gathering the right documents and filling out the form.
-Additionally, it is important to have a licensed attorney familiar with Reg CF conduct a final review of your Form C before we file it with the SEC and they can provide you with that as well.
-They have a team of skilled attorneys and paralegals that have agreed to provide services at reduced rates.
-These options along with the associated costs will be available during the onboarding process.
+Additionally, it is important to have a licensed attorney familiar with Reg CF conduct a final review of your Form C before we file it with the SEC.
+They can provide you with that, as well.
+They have a team of skilled attorneys and paralegals who have agreed to provide services at reduced rates.
+These options, along with the associated costs, will be available during the onboarding process.

 Crowdfunding allows for multiple individuals to make small contributions in businesses looking for capital, which allows these companies to fund their new projects.

-A new legislation called JOBS Act of 2012 now eases securities regulations in key areas to allow the selling of equity in private companies to the general public.
+Now the tide has turned.
+A new legislation called JOBS Act of 2012 eases securities regulations in key areas to allow the selling of equity in private companies to the general public.
 This makes it possible for crowdfunding, also known as crowdinvesting.

-A crowdfunding portal is an online platform that allows for crowdfunding campaigns/ deals/ offerings.
+A crowdfunding portal is an online platform that allows for crowdfunding campaigns/deals/ offerings.
 A crowdfunding portal must register with the U.S. Securities Exchange Commission (SEC), a federal regulation committee.
+These funding portals have strict requirements in place to protect their investors.
 EquityVest is registered as a crowdfunding portal with the SEC.